Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 Action: After form is filled click on "Login" button.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

 After: On click redirect to users profile page.

 Result: Pass

-Test #4b (Signup button - wrong credentials)
+Test #4b (Sign up button - wrong credentials)

 Action: After form is filled click on "Login" button.

-Before: Hover over button changes colour from teal to a ligther shade of teal and adds some box shadow.
+Before: Hover over button changes colour from teal to a lighter shade of teal and adds some box shadow.

 After: On click redirect back to the Login page and flashed message "Incorrect Email and/or Password"

 Result: Pass

-Test #5 (Signup page button)
+Test #5 (Sign up page button)

 Action: Click on "Not registered?
-Signup" at the bottom of the page
+Sign up" at the bottom of the page.

 Before: Hover over blue link.
 No change in state.

-After: On click redirect to signup page.
+After: On click redirect to sign up page.

 Result: Pass